michaelzyang/boilertorch/README.md

 ## Instructions:
 You can focus on the fun part!
 - Write your own PyTorch `nn.Module` model class and initialize the model parameters yourself
-- Write your own `torch.utils.data.Dataset` class.
-(When instantiating blind test data without given target outputs, use dummy outputs instead.)
-- Batch your data using `torch.utils.data.Dataloader`
-- Extend the `TorchGadget` class with custom code if your model is not a classification model
+- Extend our `gadgets.TorchGadget` class with custom code if your model is not a classification model

 We take care of the rest!
+- Use our handy `data.FixedDataset` class to create your datasets or extend your own `torch.utils.data.Dataset` class.
+  - When instantiating blind test data without given target outputs, use dummy outputs instead.
+Our `FixedDataset` class automatically does this for you if you do not provide target values `y`.
+- Put your datasets into `torch.utils.data.Dataloader` for batching
 - Instantiate a `ClassificationGadget` object (or your own custom extension of the `TorchGadget` class)
 - Train your model using `ClassificationGadget.train`, loading a checkpoint if desired
 - Evaluate your model using `ClassificationGadget.eval_set`